emqx/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

 This event topic can be used to trigger a rule when a client is connected successfully.

-For example, to extract data from the `"$events/client_connected"` event topic that includes the following data fields: client ID and username, keepalive interval, and wheter the connected MQTT client is acting as a bridge, you can use the statement below:
+For example, to extract data from the `"$events/client_connected"` event topic that includes the following data fields: client ID and username, keepalive interval, and whether the connected MQTT client is acting as a bridge, you can use the statement below:

 Example:
 ```sql